filecoin-project/community/SECURITY.md

 Filecoin’s core development team, employees of Protocol Labs, the Filecoin Foundation and others paid by these organizations to work on the Filecoin project, indirectly or directly, are not eligible for bug bounty rewards.

+### Disclosure Policy

+We have a **Coordinated Disclosure policy**.
+A researcher can share details of a vulnerability after a fix has been applied and our security team has provided permission to disclose.
+We will make a best effort to address and patch (if possible) all vulnerabilities within 90 days from submission.
+Please keep security vulnerabilities private until we have had a chance to address them.

+If you have filed an issue and are interested in options for disclosing it, please reach out to us at security@filecoin.org.

 ### Expectations

 When working with us according to this policy, you can expect us to: